Lipscomb plays in ASUN Tournament against the North Alabama - WTOP News

 Nashville, Tennessee; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: The Lipscomb Bisons play in the ASUN Tournament against the North Alabama Lions.
+BOTTOM LINE: The Lipscomb Bisons and North Alabama Lions meet in the ASUN Tournament.

+The Bisons have gone 11-5 against ASUN teams, with a 9-6 record in non-conference play.
+Lipscomb averages 82.3 points while outscoring opponents by 5.8 points per game.

-The Bisons’ record in ASUN games is 11-5, and their record is 9-6 in non-conference play.
-Lipscomb has a 3-2 record in one-possession games.
+The Lions are 8-8 in ASUN play.
+North Alabama has a 7-11 record against opponents over .500.

 Lipscomb averages 9.3 made 3-pointers per game, 2.2 more made shots than the 7.1 per game North Alabama allows.
-North Alabama has shot at a 44.2% clip from the field this season, 1.7 percentage points below the 45.9% shooting opponents of Lipscomb have averaged.
+North Alabama averages 76.6 points per game, 0.1 more than the 76.5 Lipscomb gives up.

-TOP PERFORMERS: Derrin Boyd is averaging 17.6 points for the Bisons.
+TOP PERFORMERS: Derrin Boyd is shooting 52.6% and averaging 17.6 points for the Bisons.
 Will Pruitt is averaging 17.4 points over the last 10 games for Lipscomb.

+Dallas Howell is shooting 33.8% from beyond the arc with 1.9 made 3-pointers per game for the Lions, while averaging 8.2 points and 5.3 rebounds.
+Jacari Lane is shooting 45.8% and averaging 15.7 points over the past 10 games for North Alabama.

 LAST 10 GAMES: Bisons: 7-3, averaging 82.6 points, 31.2 rebounds, 13.6 assists, 5.9 steals and 2.8 blocks per game while shooting 50.2% from the field.
 Their opponents have averaged 79.9 points per game.